MichaelSParkin3/interactive-ml-concept-visualizer/README.md

 A Jupyter Notebook to interactively visualize the concepts of linear regression using the California Housing dataset.

+## （づ￣3￣）づ╭❤️～ Personal Note

+I was learning about gradient descent, linear regression, and how AIs are trained.
+This project was perfect to solidify and visualize my learning.
+The google crash course on linear regression was a great help and i'd reccommend it to anyone learning.

 ## 📜 Description

 This project provides a hands-on approach to understanding linear regression.
 It includes: